archiboa/archiboa/README.md

 # Hi there! 👋

-I'm @archiboa (Anita FRancis Archibong), and I'm passionate about cybersecurity and all things related to keeping the digital world safe and secure.
+I'm @archiboa (Anita Francis Archibong), and I'm passionate about cybersecurity and all things related to keeping the digital world safe and secure.
 This is my GitHub repository where I explore various aspects of cybersecurity and share my knowledge and projects related to the field.

 ## 👀 Interest in Cybersecurity